 Teachers often post free videos and even entire courses to either get you subscribed or signed up to their email list or to get revenue from the ads that play over the clips.
 There are also lots of language learners that document their journeys and offer advice and tips for like-minded individuals.
 Sometimes the best teachers are the ones that are just a small step ahead of you.
 They know your pain points and can help better than a teacher who has forgotten what it was like to be a learner.

 Another favourite is the language exchange method.
-In its simplest form, participants take turns to practise the language they are learning to speak with a native or fluent speaker.
+In its simplest form, participants take turns to practise the language they are learning to speak with native speakers.
 At some point, the focus language changes and the other person practises.
 And the beauty is that there are many ways to start a language exchange: